About the Program

 Strengths of our Program

 Texas Medical Center: Training in infectious disease at Baylor means access to the largest medical center in the world, and providing care for patients of all means and backgrounds from across the globe.
 Whether you choose to join our traditional or immunocompromised tracks, you will become proficient in general infectious diseases at the Michael E. DeBakey VA Medical Center, tropical and global medicine at Ben Taub Hospital, HIV care at Thomas Street Health Center, and cancer and transplant infectious diseases at Baylor-St. Luke’s Medical Center and the MD Anderson Cancer Center.
 You will learn to thrive as a physician in the private, public/underserved, and governmental institutional settings, and you will find a combination of patients and diagnoses that are rarely found elsewhere.

 Mentorship to meet your goals: Drawing from infectious disease specialists across our four major affiliated institutions, our clinical faculty include experts in every aspect of infectious diseases, including general infectious diseases, respiratory pathogens, vaccinology, tropical medicine, transplant ID, oncologic ID, HIV, hepatitis C, infection control, antibiotic resistance, and many others.
 And while many of our faculty are active and successful in research, our fellows also have research mentors in other Departments including Molecular Virology and Microbiology, and Pediatrics; in other Schools within Baylor including the National School of Tropical Medicine; and in other institutions in the Texas Medical Center, including MD Anderson Cancer Center and The University of Texas Health Science Center at Houston.
 Whether you are interested in basic, translational, or clinical research, or in their related specialized fields of clinical practice, we can help you find the right mentors among our faculty and our sister institutions to ensure that your academic career flourishes.
+We have an NIH Program that develops a research career.
 View our research page.